COVID digest: South Korea witnesses deadliest day of pandemic | DW | 15.03.2022

 "We anticipate the number of (serious or critical cases) to grow to around 2,000.
 We are preparing our medical response for that,'' the senior Health Ministry official Park Hyang said during a briefing.

-Park also added that it was thanks to high vaccination rates that the country had so far dealt with the surge in the omicron variant better than the United States and Europe in terms of lower fatality figures.
+Park said it was thanks to high vaccination rates that the country had so far weathered the surge in the omicron variant better than the United States and Europe had in terms of fatalities.
 Nearly two thirds of South Koreans have received booster

 injections.

-The latest figures come after health authorities significantly eased quarantine restrictions, border controls and stopped requiring adults to show proof of vaccination or negative tests when entering crowded spaces.
+The latest figures come after health authorities significantly eased quarantine restrictions and border controls and stopped requiring adults to show proof of vaccination or negative tests when entering crowded spaces.

 Here are the latest major developments on coronavirus from around the world:

-In China, nearly 30 million people were under lockdown on Tuesday, after soaring COVID-19 cases triggered outbreaks, and measures such as strict localized lockdowns and mass-testing to return.
+In China, nearly 30 million people were under lockdown on Tuesday after soaring COVID-19 cases triggered outbreaks and measures such as strict localized lockdowns and mass-testing returned.

-The country registered 5,280 new cases on Tuesday, more than double the incidence rate recorded the previous day as the omicron variants spreads rapidly despite sticking to its stringent zero-COVID strategy.
+The country registered 5,280 new cases on Tuesday, more than double the incidence rate recorded the previous day, as the omicron variants spreads rapidly.
+China is sticking to its stringent zero-COVID strategy.

-Official in Shanghai, where cases have been rising, said at a Tuesday press conference that "it is not necessary to lock down Shanghai at present", instead opting for more "precise" measures.
+Officials in Shanghai, where cases have been rising, said at a Tuesday press conference that "it is not necessary to lock down Shanghai at present," instead opting for more "precise" measures.

-On Tuesday, the country's state media said that COVID-19 patients are allowed to leave the house if they wear a face mask, but the Ministry of Health quickly reversed the guidance and said they must self-isolate at home.
+On Tuesday, the country's state media said COVID-19 patients were allowed to leave the house if they wore masks, but the Health Ministry reversed the guidance and said they must self-isolate at home.

-People from 13 countries such as Russia, Japan, South Korea, and 10 European nations including Germany, will be allowed to enter Vietnam wihtout a visa for 15 days, according to state media reports.
+People from several countries, including Russia, Japan, South Korea and Germany, will be allowed to enter Vietnam without a visa for 15 days, according to state media reports.

-India will begin to administer vaccine jabs to children between 12 and 14 years old from Wednesday, March 16.
+India will begin to administer vaccine jabs to children aged 12 to 14 starting Wednesday.
 It comes as schools reopen with standard restrictions and coronavrisus cases remain low.

-Days before easing COVID-19 restrictions, Germany has recorded a record high seven-day coronavirus cases.
+Days before easing COVID-19 restrictions, Germany has recorded a record-high seven-day count of coronavirus cases.

 The country's health body, the Robert Koch Institute (RKI), registered 198,888 new infections — 42,000 higher than a week ago.
 Another 283 people died, bringing the total to 125,873.

-Despite logging the highest coronavirus infections in 24 hours on last Thursday, the government is set to go ahead with plans to relax most restrictions on March 20.
+Despite the country's logging the highest coronavirus infections in 24 hours on Thursday, the government is set to go ahead with plans to relax most restrictions on March 20.
 In local hotspots, some protective measures will be in place decided by the individual states.

-It argues that while cases are increasing there is no major risk to the country's health sector.
+Thee government argues that, though cases are increasing, there is no major risk to the country's health sector.

 The UK is set to scrap all COVID-19 travel restrictions ahead of the Easter holiday vacation on Friday, the government announced.
 It means the requirement to fill in passenger locator forms and for unvaccinated people to be tested for the virus before and after their arrivals will end.